 4. Automatic customer authentication for faster service

-A CTI call center can automate caller authentication by comparing the phone number they called from, or information that they enter, to the company’s integrated database.
+A CTI call centre can automate caller authentication by comparing the phone number they called from, or information that they enter, to the company’s integrated database.
 This transparent action at the start of the call can help set the tone for the entire customer interaction.
 Agents know who is calling or can ensure that they are talking to the right party, and have access to basic customer details without having to ask the customer to repeat information (a common “pet peeve”) and without making the customer wait while they manually locate the information.

 5. Combine relevant caller information to create a personalized experience

 CTI integration makes it easy to help streamline agent tasks and workflows by consolidating information from multiple data sources into a single location in the unified agent desktop.
-Computer telephony integration puts call logs (call history, recordings, transcripts, metrics, etc.) and other critical caller details (personal data, account status, orders, etc.) in one common agent interface.
+Computer telephony integration put call logs (call history, recordings, transcripts, metrics, etc.) and other critical caller details (personal data, account status, orders, etc.) in one common agent interface.
 This improves agent efficiency and gives them a total view of the customer in order to provide faster, more personalized service.

 6. Route calls more efficiently and track results

 With CTI technology, a company’s telephony, inbound, outbound, IVR, skills-based routing, recording, analytics, reporting, and more are all integrated with their databases and business tools.
 This allows for more efficient and effective routing of calls.
-With CTI call centers, all calls are logged automatically in real time, and all call data is saved along with it.
+With CTI call centres, all calls are logged automatically in real time, and all call data is saved along with it.
 This information can be used to target KPIs, measure performance, and improve agent training.
 Call recordings and logs can also be key to tracking customer experience and to handling potential disputes that might occur after the call has been made.

 In today’s busy contact centres, help desks, sales teams or customer service departments, agents are tasked with handling a high volume of calls while delivering flawless service to every customer.
 It is essential that companies have the right tools in place to help their team members work more efficiently.
 Using CTI technology to integrate the company’s telephone and business systems, while offering a rich set of call management features, can help increase productivity rates, minimize wait times and hold queues, and grow the customer relationship with every interaction.